kjl-89/choose-your-adventure/Outbreak/scene10B.md

 The gate opens.

-You and your daugher steps out into the wasteland.
+You and your daughter steps out into the wasteland.

 Your daughter beside you.
 “Dad… What do we do now?”